What do stories about everything from getaway drivers to infamous cowboy bandits to inter-dimensional portals have in common?

 They were all made in Manitoba by some of the most renowned filmmakers and stars in the world — but not without the help of Manitoban film professionals.

-Not only do these productions showcase Manitoba to the world, but they also bring millions of dollars to our economy every year and give our talented Manitoban crew members employment.
+When productions shoot here, not only do they showcase Manitoba to the world, but they also bring millions of dollars to our economy every year and give our talented Manitoban crew members employment.

 Below are some of the major TV series and movies shot all or in-part in Manitoba.
 You can watch them right now on popular streaming services.